Do You Speak French? Parlez vous Français? Which one? How Many French Dialects in the World?

 Around 45% of the Belgian population speaks French.

 Almost 25% of the population in Switzerland speaks French.
-Swiss-French is also identical to Standard one.
+Swiss-French is also identical to Standard One.

 There is one noticeable difference – Swiss-French speakers tend to talk slower than their counterparts in France, giving a more relaxed tonality.